Loading...

 Image by Nicola Tonolini.
 See more of this real wedding here.

 After the first two days of wedding events, the third day is reserved for the Hindu wedding ceremony.
-This ceremony, which is typically held in the morning, can last anywhere between one and a half to two hours long, and then begins the reception.
+This ceremony, which is typically held in the morning, can last anywhere between one and a half to two hours, followed by the reception.
 The entire third day can last 16 hours, so make sure you stay hydrated and wear comfortable shoes

 Yes, we do mean dance, laugh, eat, and be merry.
-Indian weddings are a huge celebration and the last thing you’ll want to be doing is sitting at your table.
+Indian weddings are a huge celebration, and the last thing you want to do is sit at your table.
 Don’t be afraid to get up and partake.
 If you don’t know what is going on, ask!
 Besides dancing and eating, you’ll also be expected to participate during steps in the ceremony as a show of blessing the couple.
 Getting involved as a guest shows your love for the couple.

 Image by Studio Rossini.
 See more of this real wedding here.

 Get ready for lots of food.
 Indian weddings have a huge feast for everyone to enjoy.
 When you first enter the wedding venue, you’ll be treated to appetizers and snacks.
-Don’t be coy—you’ll want that snack so you’re not the person in the audience with the stomach growling.
+Don’t be coy—you’ll want that snack, or you will be the person in the audience with a growling stomach.

 Once the wedding is over, the main course will be served.
 As far as what to expect, there are regional variations for foods.
 For many West and South Indian weddings, vegetarian food is served.
 But for many North and East Indian weddings, both vegetarian and non-vegetarian food is served.